deatil/larke-auth/README.md

 #### HTTP Request Middleware ( RESTful is also supported )

-If you need to authorize a Request，you need to define the model configuration first in `config/larkeauth-rbac-model.conf`:
+If you need to authorize a Request, you need to define the model configuration first in `config/larkeauth-rbac-model.conf`:

 ```ini
 [request_definition]